Tae Davis

-Octavious Marquez "Tae" Davis (born August 14, 1996) is an American football linebacker for the Atlanta Falcons of the National Football League (NFL).
+Octavious Marquez "Tae" Davis (born August 14, 1996) is an American professional football linebacker.
 He played college football at Chattanooga.

 College career

 Davis played in 49 games for the University of Tennessee at Chattanooga.
 He was moved to outside linebacker for his senior season after playing his first three years as a safety.

 Professional career

 New York Giants

-Following the 2018 NFL Draft, Davis was signed by the New York Giants as an undrafted free agent.
+Following the 2018 NFL draft, Davis was signed by the New York Giants as an undrafted free agent.
 On September 1, 2018, it was announced that Davis had made the Giants' 53-man roster.

 On October 29, 2019, Davis was waived by the Giants.

-Cleveland Browns
+Cleveland Browns (first stint)

 Davis was claimed off waivers by the Cleveland Browns on October 30, 2019.

 Houston Texans

 On March 23, 2021, Davis signed with the Houston Texans.
-He was waived/injured on August 30, 2021 and placed on injured reserve.
+He was waived/injured on August 30, 2021, and placed on injured reserve.

 On February 24, 2022, Davis re-signed with the Texans.
 He was released on August 21.